 Fresh Herb and Potato Latkes with Crème Fraîche and Smoked Salmon

 Celebrate Hanukkah with a twist on tradition by serving these inventive latkes, which include fresh herbs.
 Preparation is easy, thanks to our latke starter.
-For other variations on the classic, see the related recipes at left.

 - 3 lb.
 (1.5 kg) russet potatoes, peeled